 - Case studies

-The reason it’s really important to do that is it’s giving us as much context as possible.
-We get tons of pricing requests on our end and most of them are great people, but some of them just don’t have the budget.
-So without wanting to insult them, and even if they came through a landing page with pricing on it, some of them would literally just scroll down, fill out the form with a couple of sentences, and still email us asking for an estimate or a ballpark.
+The reason it’s really important to do that is it gives us as much context as possible.
+We get tons of pricing requests on our end, and most of them are great people, but some of them don’t have the budget.
+So without wanting to insult them, and even if they came through a landing page with pricing on it, some of them would literally scroll down, fill out the form with a couple of sentences, and still email us asking for an estimate or a ballpark.

 And sometimes, even if we send them some of those validation decks, like the starter decks and whatnot, they still don’t browse it.
 But at least after that, you can say you did your best.